MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-updates.md

 ### What's new

-- Fixed issue where Microsoft Defender Antivirus was not properly changing state when non-Microsoft antivirus/antimalware software was installed and [Windows Defender Application Control](/windows/security/application-security/application-control/windows-defender-application-control/wdac) (WDAC) with [Intelligent Security Graph](/windows/security/application-security/application-control/windows-defender-application-control/design/use-wdac-with-intelligent-security-graph) were enabled
+- Fixed issue where Microsoft Defender Antivirus was not properly changing state when non-Microsoft antivirus/antimalware software was installed and [Windows Defender Application Control](/windows/security/application-security/application-control/windows-defender-application-control/wdac) (WDAC) with [Intelligent Security Graph](/windows/security/application-security/application-control/windows-defender-application-control/design/use-wdac-with-intelligent-security-graph) were enabled.
 - Fixed deadlock issue on [VDI](deployment-vdi-microsoft-defender-antivirus.md) that occurred when loading corrupted update files from UNC share.
 - Custom scans started with [Start-MpScan](/powershell/module/defender/start-mpscan) are now reported in the event log.
-- Fixed potential deadlock that occurred on volume mount scanning
+- Fixed potential deadlock that occurred on volume mount scanning.
 - Fixed issue where Microsoft Defender Antivirus did not allow applications to clean up temporary files.
-- Fixed potentially packet loss due to [network protection](network-protection.md) shutdown that could lead to deadlock
+- Fixed potentially packet loss due to [network protection](network-protection.md) shutdown that could lead to deadlock.
-- Implemented performance improvements for scenarios where WDAC is enabled with Intelligent Security Graph
+- Implemented performance improvements for scenarios where WDAC is enabled with Intelligent Security Graph.
-- Fixed an issue where an Outlook exclusion for the ASR rule [Block Office applications from injecting code into other processes](/defender-endpoint/attack-surface-reduction-rules-reference#block-office-applications-from-injecting-code-into-other-processes) was not honored
+- Fixed an issue where an Outlook exclusion for the ASR rule [Block Office applications from injecting code into other processes](/defender-endpoint/attack-surface-reduction-rules-reference#block-office-applications-from-injecting-code-into-other-processes) was not honored.

 ### May-2024 (Engine: 1.1.24050.5 | Platform: 4.18.24050.7)